Levern Spencer: Professional career

-First olympic final (2016)
+First Olympic final (2016)

 Spencer qualified for the 2015 World Championships in Athletics in Beijing, and the 2016 Summer Olympics in Rio de Janeiro by clearing 1.94 m at the Meeting Madrid in July.
 She won the Saint Lucia National Championship with a height of 1.90 m.
 Along with Jeannelle Scheper, Spencer represented Saint Lucia at the 2015 Pan American Games.
 She won gold with a best height of 1.94 m.
 It was Saint Lucia's first gold medal ever at the Pan Am Games; the country had been represented at these Games six times since 1985 and then claimed the NACAC Championships title in San José, Costa Rica.
 At the World Championships, she again qualified for the final but finished in 12th place with 1.88 m.

 On 13 February 2016, Spencer equalled her own national indoor record in Hustopeče, with 1.95 m.
 A month later, at the 2016 IAAF World Indoor Championships, she placed sixth with 1.93 m, three centimeters away from the gold medal, won by American Vashti Cunningham.
-On 30 April, she jumped a World Lead (WL) of 1.95 m in Des Moines, Iowa, before attacking 2.00 m., where she failed on three attempts.
+On 30 April, she jumped a World Lead (WL) of 1.95 m in Des Moines, Iowa, before attempting 2.00 m., where she failed on three attempts.

 On 14 May, at the IAAF Diamond League tour in Shanghai, she earned a victory with a jump of 1.94 m, on countback ahead of Uzbekistan's Nadiya Dusanova.
 In late June, she won the national title with 1.94 m.
 She competed in the qualifying round of the women's high jump at the Olympics in August and became the first Saint-Lucian athlete to qualify for the final.
 She finished in 6th place.
 Back in Saint Lucia, the local population came to celebrate her performance.
 Two weeks after the Olympics, she jumped 1.96 m at the Meeting de Paris to place second behind Ruth Beitia.
 At the end of the season, she finishes second in the IAAF Diamond League tournament, behind Beitia again.

 In the 2017 season, Spencer's best jump was 1.92 m.
 At the 2017 World Championships in London, she was the only Saint-Lucian athlete.
 She failed to enter into the final, finishing in 13th place in the qualifying round.

 In 2018, she decided to compete in the indoor season.
 For her first outing, she cleared the Commonwealth Games standard with 1.90 m.
 On 27 January, she won the high jump competition in Hustopeče with 1.93 m, the third best result in the world.
 Three days later, she equaled her national indoor record from 2014 and 2016 in Třinec, jumping 1.95 m and claiming victory.
 She competed at the 2018 NACAC Championships, winning a third consecutive title at 1.91m.